-- 14.1 Any notification under these Rules by the IOC to an Athlete or other Person accredited pursuant to the request of an NOC shall be deemed as accomplished by delivery of the notification to that NOC.
-This applies without limitation for all notifications before, during and after the Period of the Olympic Winter Games PyeongChang 2018.
+- 14.1 Any notification under these Rules by the ITA and/or an Anti-Doping Organization to an Athlete or other Person accredited pursuant to the request of a NOC shall be deemed to be accomplished by delivery of the notification to that NOC.
+This applies without limitation for all notifications before, during and after the Period of the Buenos Aires 2018 Summer Youth Olympic Games.
 It shall be the responsibility of the NOC to notify the Athlete or other Person in person.
-Bona fide efforts by the IOC to secure notification in person shall be without prejudice to the validity of notifications to the NOC in application of this provision. - 14.2 Notification under these Rules to an NOC shall be deemed to be accomplished by delivery of the notification to either the President, or the Secretary General, the chef de mission, or the deputy chef de mission or another representative of the NOC in question designated by the NOC for that purpose.

-14.3 During the Period of the Olympic Winter Games PyeongChang 2018 and for the purpose of the application of these Rules, the Athlete and other Person shall be deemed to be validly represented by the NOC, acting through the persons mentioned in Article 14.2.
+Bona fide efforts by the ITA and any Anti-Doping Organization to secure notification in person shall be without prejudice to the validity of notifications to the NOC in application of this provision. - 14.2 Notification under these Rules to a NOC shall be deemed to be accomplished by delivery of the notification to either the President, the Secretary General, the chef de mission, the deputy chef de mission or another representative of the NOC in question designated by the NOC for that purpose. - 14.3 During the Period of the Buenos Aires 2018 Summer Youth Olympic Games and for the purpose of the application of these Rules, the Athlete and other Person shall be deemed to be validly represented by the NOC, acting through the persons mentioned in Article 14.2.
 Without limitation, this applies in the context of the application of Article 7 of these Rules.

-ARTICLE 15 APPLICATION AND RECOGNITION OF DECISIONS
+ARTICLE 15 - APPLICATION AND RECOGNITION OF DECISIONS